dejesusroy/CSCI3308-Holo/README.md

 ## User Stories (6 Required):
 * 001: “As a gamer, I want to see my favorite game characters and objects in my room so that I can bring my favorite games to life”
-* 002: “As an artist, I want to see art on my walls everywhere"
+* 002: “As a busy employee who loves to multitask, I want extra virtual browsers to pop up when I look at my laptop"
 * 003: “As a parent, I want my child to see a virtual teddy bear whenever she looks at her bed”
 * 004: “As a security conscious user of this product, I'm ok with companies seeing my demographic information, but I want personal information like my name to be hidden”
 * 005: “As a test engineer, I want to test my team's new app ideas on young people so that I can see if they like them and may use them”